Hypothermia is the number one killer

 Ticks are everywhere there is vegetation.

-be around.
+will be around.
 Prevention is best.
-Wear long sleeved shirts and pants tucked
+Wear long sleeved shirts and

-into your socks.
-Spray your clothes with repellent that contains DEET.
+pants tucked into your socks.
+Spray your clothes with repellent

-interest.
-People food is not designed for bears, squirrels, and deer,
+best interest.
+People food is not designed for bears, squirrels,

-even though it is very tempting.
-When an animal is unable to digest
+and deer, even though it is very tempting.
+When an animal is unable

-something, it remains in the stomach.
-The animals feel full and eventually
+to digest something, it remains in the stomach.
+The animals feel